kam193/assemblyline-services/README.md

   - extract URLs from directory listings as URI files allowing to download automatically download them (see [README](./simple-downloader/README.md) for configuration).
   - proxy support (standard `requests` HTTP&HTTPS proxy configuration).

+## TagScan

+Service matching tags based on regular expressions (in the possibly performant way using [Vectorscan](https://github.com/VectorCamp/vectorscan)).
+Matched tags are respectively marked and easily visible in results.
+In addition, safelisted tags are excluded from matching.

+This is similar to TagCheck service, but can match only one tag at the time.
+However, TagScan can highlighting tags and respects the safelist.

 ## License

 Although the code is licensed under the MIT license, the services may use third-party data or dependencies.